-2. I discount these future expected cashflows to a net present or capital value at the valuation date.
+2. I discount these future projected cashflows to a net present or capital value at the valuation date.
 The discount rate used is a prudent estimate of future investment returns expected to be earned by the underlying investments of the Trust net of tax and expenses.

-On the basis that the assumptions underlying the actuarial valuation are borne out in practice, a funding level of over 100% means that then the assets will be sufficient to meet the expected future plan values paid to funeral directors.
+On the basis that the assumptions underlying the actuarial valuation are borne out in practice, a funding level of over 100% means that then the assets will be sufficient to meet the projected future plan values paid to funeral directors.

 Partner, Barnett Waddingham LLP, Consultant Actuaries